 NewsOK.com has disabled the comments for this article.

-Gov. Brad Henry announced that the Oklahoma Centennial Commission would raise $100,000 in private funds for the project.
-It also was announced that the Inasmuch Foundation would donate $50,000.
+The Oklahoma Centennial Commission will raise $100,000 in private funds for the project.
+USS Oklahoma